sareeyali/sareeyali/README.md

 Hi!
 I'm Sareeya 🌷

-I am a Computer Science major at UC Davis with a passion for full-stack engineering, cloud systems, and applied machine learning.
-I enjoy building and learning.
-Currently, I am interested in creating a blockchain related application.
+I am a Computer Science major at UC Davis with a passion for full-stack development, cloud systems, and machine learning.
+Currently, I am interested in building a blockchain related application.
 Outside of coding, I enjoy swimming and reading thrillers!

 What I Have Worked On 🌷